mikbe/commandable/README.markdown

 **Commandable.color\_description**
 _default = intense\_white_
-color the word "command" and the commands themselves will be in the help message
+The color the word "command" and the commands themselves will be in the help message

 **Commandable.color\_parameter**
 _default = intense\_cyan_